Spray Foam Insulation Tips

 Never spray a wet surface

 Never spray foam on a surface with a moisture level of more than 20 percent—the foam won’t stick.
 If the surface you’re spraying hasn’t been exposed to water for a few weeks, it should be OK to spray.
 But if you’re patching a wall that recently sustained water damage, or was just assembled with new, wet lumber, you may want to test the moisture level before you spray.
-You can get a moisture meter at some home centers or online for less than $40.
+You can get a moisture meter here.

 Make a plan before you pull the trigger